Law and Gospel in Paint - Part 5 - The Reformation of Ars Moriendi

 Cranach's Dying Man was made for the family of a lawyer named Heinrich Schmittburg at his death in 1518.
 Cranach employed several images from a popular literary genre of his day called Ars Moriendi ("the art of dying").
 This was a genre of manuals meant to be helpful aids to clergy and lay people in overcoming the temptations (Anfechtungen) that would arise at the deathbed.
 In fact some of these manuals contained a series of woodcuts that would help the dying person to properly envision victory over the temptations that would arise.
 See the images here.
 This makes sense, because images were a vital part of thinking and life in the medieval mind.

 This painting by Cranach features the man on his deathbed surrounded by his priest, family, and friends.
 Above the man, his soul arises to the Triune God.
 Yet, on his way up, demons hold up notes to remind him of his sins in the previous year and vices.
 To his left, the angel holds up a sign that reads, "Good works (OPERA BONA)."
-The soul of the man is in the midst of tension between these two sides angels on one side and demons vying for his attention.
-His head is turned toward the demons while his body is turned toward the angels.
-As the other inscriptions in the panting indicate, this man is to trust that even though he has sinned, he has not denied God.
+The soul of the man is in the midst of a tension between these two sides of angels and demons vying for his attention.
+His head is turned toward the demons while his body and folded hands are turned toward the angels.
+As the other inscriptions in the painting indicate, this man is to trust that even though he has sinned, he has not denied God.

 Cranach's Dying Man was made for the family of a lawyer named Heinrich Schmittburg at his death in 1518.
 Cranach employed several images from a popular literary genre of his day called Ars Moriendi ("the art of dying").
 This was a genre of manuals meant to be helpful aids to clergy and lay people in overcoming the temptations (Anfechtungen) that would arise at the deathbed.
 In fact some of these manuals contained a series of woodcuts that would help the dying person to properly envision victory over the temptations that would arise.
 See the images here.
 This makes sense, because images were a vital part of thinking and life in the medieval mind.

 This painting by Cranach features the man on his deathbed surrounded by his priest, family, and friends.
 Above the man, his soul arises to the Triune God.
 Yet, on his way up, demons hold up notes to remind him of his sins in the previous year and vices.
 To his left, the angel holds up a sign that reads, "Good works (OPERA BONA)."
-The soul of the man is in the midst of tension between these two sides angels on one side and demons vying for his attention.
-His head is turned toward the demons while his body is turned toward the angels.
-As the other inscriptions in the panting indicate, this man is to trust that even though he has sinned, he has not denied God.
+The soul of the man is in the midst of a tension between these two sides of angels and demons vying for his attention.
+His head is turned toward the demons while his body and folded hands are turned toward the angels.
+As the other inscriptions in the painting indicate, this man is to trust that even though he has sinned, he has not denied God.

 There has been some considerable work done on Luther's reformation of Ars Moriendi.
-Most popular is his Sermon Preparing to Die (1519).
-Whereas the previous literature focused on looking to Christ as an example of dying well, Luther changed the emphasis of seeing Christ on the cross to that of the gracious gift of God to forgive sins.
+The most popular place of this research centers around his Sermon Preparing to Die (1519).
+Whereas the previous literature focused on looking to Christ as an example of dying well, Luther changed the emphasis of seeing Christ on the cross from primarily an example of piety to that of the gracious gift of God to forgive sins.
 Luther talks often in this work and other places of looking to Christ in the midst of afflictions.
 For Luther, the afflictions did not only come at the moment of death.
 They were a daily reality in the life of a Christian.
 Claudia Resch has called it "the art of living."
 It means holding on to the image of a gracious Christ who gave His own life on the cross to redeem sinners.
 This can only happen by the Word that is preached and brings about faith by the power of the Holy Spirit.
-Furthermore, for Luther, distinguishing between Law and Gospel was essential for seeing Christ as the gracious and loving Savior.
+Furthermore, for Luther, the art of distinguishing between Law and Gospel was essential for seeing Christ as the gracious and loving Savior.

 Fig. 2.
 Law and Gospel, 1529.
 National Gallery of Prague |